arsena-k/Word2Vec-bias-extraction/README.md

 # Word2Vec-bias-extraction

-*GitHub repository to accompany research paper in preparation by Alina Arseniev-Koehler and Jacob Foster, "Teaching an algorithm what it means to be fat: machine-learning as a model for cultural learning."
-Please cite this repository or paper if reused.
+*GitHub repository to accompany research paper in preparation by Alina Arseniev-Koehler and Jacob Foster, "Machine learning as a model for cultural learning: teaching an algorithm what it means to be fat" Please cite this repository or paper if reused.
 Code written in Python 3 in Windows.*

 This research examines how **news reporting on body weight and health is loaded with meanings of gender, morality, health, and socio-economic status (SES)**.
 For example, is "overweight" more masculine or feminine?
 What about "slender," and "obese"?
 As described in our paper, qualtiative work suggests that obesity connotes immorality, unhealthiness, low SES, and is considered more problematic for women than for men.